napframework/nap/docs/doxygen/markdown/main.md

 ## Philosophy

 NAP is completely data driven and heavily influenced by modern game engine design, with one exception: it does not dictate any sort of pipeline.
-This allows NAP to run on any type of device: from low-power, energy efficient ARM computers such as the Raspberry Pi to industrial PCs and x86 gaming rigs.
+This allows NAP to run on any type of device: from low-power, energy efficient ARM computers such as the `Raspberry Pi` to `industrial PCs` and `x86 gaming rigs`.

 NAP applications are lean and mean: only package and ship what you actually use.
 On top of that NAP is easy to extend: build you own modules, resources, devices and components.
 NAP wants you to be safe and validates data for you on initialization.
 Applications are also responsive: hot-load content changes directly in to the running application.
 On top of that NAP is completely cross-platform and supports all modern desktop environments.